 For an optimal semen analysis, we recommend at least 48 hours of abstinence.

-A sperm specimen can be collected either at home or in our facility at Austin IVF.
+A sperm specimen can be collected either at home or in our partner lab, Ovation Fertility.
 In the event that the specimen is collected at home, it needs to be maintained at close to body temperature and brought to our office within an hour of the time that it was collected.
 Specimens should be obtained by masturbation, preferably avoiding any gels or other chemicals that might interfere with the ultimate semen evaluation.
 Your partner can assist in the collection of the specimen, however, please follow the same guidelines described above.

 Once the specimen arrives in the laboratory, it will be evaluated for multiple factors including volume, concentration (the number of sperm per volume of semen), motility (the percentage of sperm that are alive and swimming), and normal morphology.
 Morphology refers to the size and shape of the sperm themselves, as normal sperm are thought to be more likely to have normal chromosomes, whereas abnormally shaped sperm are thought to be more likely to be chromosomally abnormal and, therefore, non-functional.